PavlovVasil/scrapy-akordite/README.md

 # scrapy-akordite

-Moving an old spider into a new repository and finishing it.
-The Scrapy pipelines have been enabled, in order for the scraper to store the scraped data in an SQLite DB.
-The website is [this one](http://akordite.com/) There are roughly 1500 items that get scraped, each of then containing the chords for a popular pop song.
-The data would then be stored in Firebase, and be used in a newly recreated version of the website, which would use latest React.js, Material UI, and service workers, in order to be a PWA and offer fully functional offline user experience.
+The scraper uses pipelines in order to store the scraped data in to an SQLite DB.
+The website being scraped is [this one](http://akordite.com/).
+There are roughly 1500 items that get scraped, each of them containing the chords for a popular pop song.
+The data then gets stored in Firebase, and would be used in a newly recreated version of the website later on, which would use React.js, Material UI, and service workers, in order to be a PWA and offer fully functional offline user experience.

 ## How to run the scraper
 To restore the environment do the following: